Even with the advancement in wireless technology, you may often require ethernet cables in certain situations.

 Is It Worth Running Ethernet Through Walls?

-Depending on your preferences and your connection needs, it may be worth it.
+Depending on your preferences and connection needs, it may be worth it.
 Ethernet connections offer a very high connection speed at low latency and a stable network.

 The only downside to a wired ethernet connection is that you will have to run cables through the walls.